 Adult Scholarships

-The Pokagon Fund Adult Scholarship is not intended for those who fit the traditional undergraduate definition.
-Applications from traditional undergraduate students will be disqualified.
+The Pokagon Fund Adult Scholarship is not intended for those who fit the definition of being a traditional undergraduate student.
+A traditional undergraduate student is one who enrolls in college immediately after graduation from high school, pursues college studies on a continuous, full-time basis at least during the fall and spring semesters, and completes a postsecondary program or degree within four or five years.
+Applications from traditional undergraduate students will be disqualified (see our “Graduating Senior Scholarships” webpage).
 If you have any questions regarding eligibility, please contact us at (269) 469-9322.

 To be eligible, an individual must:

-• Entering a college, university, trade school or other accredited, organizational institution for the first time or re-entering a college, university, trade school or other accredited, organizational institution after taking a temporary leave from their studies.
+Applicants must have been accepted to attend, or already be enrolled in, a college, university, trade school or other eligible institution or program for the first time or re-entering a college, university, trade school or other eligible institution or program after taking a temporary leave from their studies.

 Be seeking to advance his or her career through additional education or training at an eligible institution or program.